DIAGNijmegen/terraform-aws-grand-challenge-components/README.md

 This module creates the AWS resources for the components runtime environment for Grand Challenge.
 This integrates with the components module of the [Grand Challenge Django Backend](https://github.com/comic/grand-challenge.org).

+## Open Tofu

+This module is available in the [Open Tofu Registry](https://search.opentofu.org/module/diagnijmegen/grand-challenge-components/aws/latest).

 ## Architecture

 Around 50 resources are created, the diagram below shows some of the main features created by this module.